-With a palpable authenticity, towering four-octave range, and a powerful blues and gospel-tinged jazz vocal approach, Dee Daniels has built a sterling reputation amongst jazz fans and critics around the world for over three decades.
-Well represented throughout her career in performances and recordings with such jazz luminaries as Monty Alexander, Russell Malone, Cyrus Chestnut, Houston Person, Bucky Pizzarelli, Jeff Clayton, Ken Peplowski, Kenny Barron, to mention a few, she has also performed and/or recorded with symphony orchestras and big bands globally.
+With a palpable authenticity, towering four-octave range, and a powerful blues and gospel-tinged jazz vocal approach, Dee Daniels has built a sterling reputation amongst jazz fans and critics around the world for over four decades.
+Well represented throughout her career in performances and recordings with such jazz luminaries as Monty Alexander, Russell Malone, Cyrus Chestnut, Houston Person, John Clayton, Ken Peplowski, Kenny Barron, to mention a few, she has also performed and/or recorded with symphony orchestras and big bands globally.
 Learn more about Dee at www.deedaniels.com

 Dee Daniels is a unique talent who transcends musical borders when she brings her jazz styling, infused with gospel and blues flavoring, to the stage.
-She performs and records globally with symphony orchestras, big bands, and combos - including Monty Alexander, John Clayton, Wycliffe Gordon, Cyrus Chestnut, Eric Alexander, Ken Peplowski, and Russell Malone.
-Dee has many CDs as a leader to her credit, including her 2013 release, State of the Art, on Criss Cross Jazz Records, making her the first vocalist/leader in the label’s 30+ year history.
-Her 2014 release, Intimate Conversations, is destined for the same critical acclaim.
+She performs and records globally with symphony orchestras, big bands, combos, and with numerous jazz legends including Monty Alexander, John Clayton, Wycliffe Gordon, Cyrus Chestnut, Eric Alexander, Ken Peplowski, and Russell Malone.
+Dee has 15 CDs as a leader to her credit, including her latest release, Let It Shine!
+Let It Shine!, in duo with Juno-nominated vocalist Denzal Sinclaire and 2021 multi-award winning and critically acclaimed CD, The Promise.
+Her 2013 release, State of the Art, on Criss Cross Jazz Records which made her the first vocalist and female leader in the label’s 40+ year history.
 Visit www.deedaniels.com for detailed information about Dee’s extensive career.

 (250 Word Count)